r-lyeh-archived/knot/README.md

 - Knot is a lightweight and simple TCP network C++11 library with no dependencies.
 - Knot is tiny.
 One header and one source file.
 - Knot is cross-platform.
 Compiles under MSVC/GCC.
 Works on Windows/Linux.
-- Knot is MIT licensed.
+- Knot is BOOST licensed.

 public API
 ----------